kjohnsoninfo/HoudiniVersionControlTool/README.md

-# Houdini Tools and Scripts

-## Houdini Version Control Tool
+# Houdini Version Control Tool

 The Houdini Version Control Tool allows a user to increment and save a Houdini file with a version suffix automatically.
 This can be done via the "File" main menu in the upper toolbar or through the shelf tool.